cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 9. generate new state
 X = {
-ChainID
-SafetyContractResultStateRoot; // type cbor.cid
+1. version;
+2. timestampinRelaySwitchTimeUnit;  //  it is timestamp/RelaySwitchTimeUnit
-contractNumber;  hamt_get(SafetyContractResultStateRoot,contractJSON) / contractNumber +1;
+3. contractNumber; // hamt_get(SafetyContractResultStateRoot,contractJSON) / contractNumber +1;
-version;
-timestamp;
-base target; // for POT calc
-cumulative difficulty;
+4. ChainID := `Nickname`+ `blocktime` + hash(signature(timestampinRelaySwitchTimeUnit)) // chainID is the only information to pass down in the stateless mode.
+5. SafetyContractResultRoot; //  type cbor.cid
+6. basetarget;
+7. cummulative difficulty int64;
-generation signature;
+8. generation signature;
+9. txfee = 1,000,000; // GenesisDefaultCoins 币数量
+10. TXnoucne ++;
+11. FileNounce;
-`minerAddress`IPFSsig; //IPFS signature on `minerAddress` to proof association.
-Verifier decodes siganture to derive IPFSaddress QM..; msg = { // one block support one transaction only nounce;
+12. IPFSsigOn(minerAddress); //IPFS signature on `minerAddress` to proof association.
-version;
-timestamp;
-txfee;
-msg; // fileAMTroot is also in msg.  msg {optcode, code}
-`ChainIDsenderAddress`IPFSsig; //IPFS signature on `ChainIDsenderAddress` to proof association.
 Verifier decodes siganture to derive IPFSaddress QM..;
+13. msg; // "hello world"  { for file tx, set file nounce} // fileAMTroot is also in msg.  msg {optcode, TXcode}
+14. signature; //by genesis miner to derive the TAUaddress

 // the File importing to AMT
 // 1. tgz then use ipfs block standard size e.g. 250k to chop the data to m pieceis
 // 2. newNode.amt(1,piece(1)); loop to newNode.amt(m,piece(m));
 // 3.
 FileAMTroot=AMT.put(cbor)
-// 4. return FileAMTroot to here for fileAMTroot. tx sender signature; // this can generate `ChainID`senderAddress }
+// 4. return FileAMTroot to here for fileAMTroot.
-signature;  // this can generate `ChainID`minerAddress

 }  // finish X.

 * stateroot.hamt_uptimestamp(contractJSON, X);